When developing a package that uses secrets (API keys, OAuth tokens) and produces them (OAuth tokens, sensitive data),

 - With vcr make sure to configure vcr correctly.

-- With httptest only the response body (and headers, but not by default) are recorded.
-If those contains secrets, refer to the documentation about redacting sensitive information.
+- With httptest and httptest2 only the response body (and headers, but not by default) are recorded.
+If those contains secrets, refer to the documentation about redacting sensitive information (for httptest2).

 - With webfakes you will be creating recorded responses yourself, make sure this process does not leak secrets.
 If you test something related to authentication, use fake secrets.